 Given its latitude, many wonder if Bermuda is warm enough to visit year-round.
 Travelers can expect highs in the upper 60s and low 70s November through April, and highs in the 80s May through October.
 Water temperature will fluctuate accordingly, so it is usually not warm enough to swim in the ocean in the winter months.
 But many visitors love the lower accommodation costs and flight deals in winter and spring, knowing that it is typically still warm enough to walk the beach, play golf and enjoy time outdoors.
-Travelers coming to Bermuda in the summer months appreciate that the island rarely experiences the stifling heat of locales like Florida and the Caribbean.
+Travelers coming to Bermuda in the summer months appreciate that the island rarely experiences the stifling heat (and humidity!) of locales like Florida and the Caribbean.

-The universal appeal of Bermuda is its pink sand shores and irresistible, crystal-clear water.
-Many larger resorts have their own private beaches, but Bermuda is dotted with a number of scenic public beaches as well.
-Snorkelers love the reefs right off of Elbow Beach, and you can rent gear right onsite.
+Snorkelers love the reefs off of Elbow Beach, and you can rent gear right onsite.
 Families with young children flock to Horseshoe Bay Beach, as the cove here makes the waves very gentle and perfect for little ones.
-Nature lovers will enjoy a day at Cooper’s Island Nature Preserve, not only for its pristine, undeveloped beach, but also its incredible wildlife.
+Nature lovers will enjoy a day at Cooper’s Island Nature Preserve, not only for its pristine, undeveloped shore, but also its incredible wildlife.
 You can often spot whales from the observation tower here, not to mention a wide variety of bird species.

 For more active families who prefer to enjoy island life on the go rather than by sunbathing, water sports are big in Bermuda.
-The legendary Bermuda Triangle has had its fair share of wrecks (both ships and planes), creating amazing settings for scuba diving, snorkeling and even the newest fad, helmet diving.
+The legendary Bermuda Triangle has had its fair share of wrecks (both ships and planes), creating amazing settings for scuba diving, snorkeling and helmet diving.
 For those who prefer to enjoy the water from above, kayak eco-tours are very popular with families, as are sailing lessons.

 What really separates Bermuda from other tropical destinations is the variety of off-beach activities.
 If your family loves to pair resort relaxation with family-friendly outings, it’s the perfect place.
-Be sure to consult cruise ship schedules in advance before setting out, though, as crowds can be overwhelming at the three major ports (Naval Dockyard, Hamilton and St. George) when the ships are docked.

 Hamilton is another town ripe for family exploration, with its zoo, aquarium, entertaining town crier tours and visits to Fort Hamilton.
-The fort is a must while in Bermuda; children will love the creepy underground tunnels and parents will love the fantastic views of the island and exotic tropical landscape.
+The fort is a must while in Bermuda; children will love the creepy underground tunnels, and parents will love the fantastic views of the island and exotic tropical landscape.

 If it seems as though UNESCO World Heritage sites are limited to places like Europe, the town of St. George in Bermuda defies this assumption.
 It was the first English town established in the New World, and its British influence is distinct.
 Fort Catherine, located in this part of the island, is another fun historical site for families.